-A skeleton of an initialization function is shown in Example 7-9.
-The function is called by a new master Frame Scheduler that is created with an interrupt source parameter of FRS_INTRSOURCE_DRIVER and an interrupt qualifier specifying this device driver's number (see "Device Driver Interrupt" on page 109).
+A skeleton of an initialization function for a Challenge/Onyx system running under IRIX 6.2 is shown in Example 4-9.
+The function is called by a new master Frame Scheduler-one that is created with an interrupt source parameter of FRS_INTRSOURCE_DRIVER and an interrupt qualifier specifying this device driver's number (see "Device Driver Interrupt" on page 57).
 A device driver is used by only one Frame Scheduler at a time.

 The argument intrgroup is passed by the Frame Scheduler to identify the interrupt group it has allocated.
-A VME device driver must set the hardware devices it manages so that interrupts are directed to this interrupt group (see the paper "Group Interrupts on Challenge and Onyx Systems" distributed with REACT/Pro).
+A VME device driver must set the hardware devices it manages so that interrupts are directed to this interrupt group.
 The actual group identifier may be obtained using the macro:

+'''

 intrgroup_get_groupid(intrgroup)

+'''